jwmueller/SemanticTextDB/READme.md

 Simply clone the repo and refer to SemanticTextDB_Tutorial.py for documentation.

-We STRONGLY recommend using iPython Notebook for viewing the SemanticTextDB_Tutorial.py.
+With respect to viewing the tutorial, we STRONGLY recommend using iPython Notebook for viewing the SemanticTextDB_Tutorial.py.
 Use SemanticTextDB_Tutorial.ipynb when viewing in ipython notebook.
 The experience is highly enhanced.